Iaddiop/Data_Modeling_with_Postgres/README.md

 - To run this project, please folowing the below steps :
     - create tables first : run `create_table.py`
     - then lanch the etl : run `etl.py` to process data (extract, ttansform and insert data to the tables)
     - to test the integration of the data : run `test.ipynb` on Jupyter Notebook

+### References :
+- Issue : psycopg2: can't adapt type 'numpy.int64' ref to : https://stackoverflow.com/questions/50626058/psycopg2-cant-adapt-type-numpy-int64